German financial watchdog warns weak banks may not survive pandemic

-Felix Hufeld, president of BaFin, said that on the whole Germany's banking industry was nevertheless "relatively robust".
+Felix Hufeld, president of BaFin, said that on the whole Germany's banking industry was nevertheless relatively healthy.

+"The sector may be robust, but that doesn't mean that all banks are," Hufeld said in emailed remarks to bring in the New Year.

+The profitability of the nation's banks has been low since the 2009 financial crisis as stiff competition, a saturated market and low interest rates have eroded margins.

 ((Tom.Sims@thomsonreuters.com; +49 30 220 133 645;))